Vision-impaired with glaucoma all her

 life, Rose became blind as a result of an accident in 1984, a mere four days

 before she was to undergo a cornea transplant.
 But not only has that condition

 not slowed her down, Rose has used it to serve as a means to motivate others to

 She has used her lack of sight as a springboard to give motivational talks both

-within and beyond the context of her ministry, Rose of Sharon Ministries.
+within and beyond the context of her ministry, Diane Rose Ministries.
 "The

 way I look at it, if I can do what I have done, without sight, how much can you